 Lightly oil and heat non-stick frying pan, or skillet and cook the mixture for around 30 seconds or until holes form in the uncooked side.
 Use an egg slice or each side.
 You can make large or small pancakes according to your preference.

 This recipe differs from the one above in only one aspect and that is the use of a homemade egg replacement.
 This is made by taking 1 tablespoon of ground linseeds and mixing them with 2 tablespoons of boiling water.
 You then need to leave the mixture to stand for about 10 minutes.
 After this time has elapsed you will find that the mixture has become quite thick and jelly like in consistency and this can be used as a very effective egg substitute in the buckwheat pancake recipe above.
-Just follow the steps in the recipe above but replace 1 egg with the 1:2 tablespoon linseed to boiling water egg replacement.

 To make dairy free pancakes just substitute soya, rice, almond, or any other dairy free milk for the cow's milk in the original recipe.